Peter Lougheed: Legacy

 Jeanne and Peter Lougheed were often compared to Jackie and John F. Kennedy as well as Margaret and Pierre Trudeau.
 Time Magazine alluded to the "movie star" treatment the Lougheeds were greeted with across the province.
-Fil Fraser described Lougheed's time as Premier were the "Camelot for arts in Alberta".
+Fil Fraser described Lougheed's time as Premier as the "Camelot for arts in Alberta".

-As a politician, Lougheed traveled Alberta to meet voters in their communities and impressed upon Progressive Conservative candidates the importance of door-to-door politics.
+As a politician, Lougheed travelled around Alberta to meet voters in their communities and impressed upon Progressive Conservative candidates the importance of door-to-door politics.
 When selecting candidates he looked for community leaders and ethnic diversity to ensure the Progressive Conservative Party reflected Alberta's increasing diversity.
 He lamented "professional politicians" and sought candidates with professional experience in multiple industries.
 Lougheed understood the power of television, and was one of the first major Canadian politicians to build an electoral and government strategy around it.
 He advocated for a decentralization of the Government of Alberta, moving offices outside of Edmonton and Calgary to newly constructed provincial buildings in rural parts of the province.

 During his 14 years as Premier, Lougheed oversaw significant economy and cultural growth in Alberta, largely fueled by oil and gas royalty revenues.
 Lougheed's domestic policies saw the development of the Athabasca oil sands and the creation of the state-owned Alberta Energy Company to facilitate development of the oil and gas industry.
 Despite his party's Conservative label, Lougheed consistently made policies and investments that significantly expanded the government's role in the economy, impacted industries across the province, both in oil and gas and other areas of the free market, such as the purchase of Pacific Western Airlines.
 Lougheed implemented large-scale increases in provincial royalty rates for oil and gas production, and during the National Energy Program he reduced oil and gas production and paused two oil sands projects.
 These policies were unpopular with the Alberta oil and gas industry and conservatives in Alberta.
 The close ties of the state-owned Alberta Energy Company to the government gave critics the impression of an "unfair competitive advantage", and Lougheed's intervention in the free market through controlling oil and gas production worried his conservative base.